-Amazon’s Ted Bundy docuseries is not worth our attention
+Amazon's new Ted Bundy docuseries is part of a concerning trend

 Amazon just announced it’s producing a five-part Ted Bundy docuseries, adding to the deluge of Bundy content already out there — much of it framing the serial killer as a suave, handsome lady killer (pun intended, obviously).